Want to know how your customers and leads feel about your website, product, or overall company’s vision?

 If this sounds good, let’s now move on to how you can ask customers questions and get that precious feedback.

-There are three great ways in which your online business can collect customers’ feedback:
+There are five great ways in which your online business can collect customers’ feedback:

 Below, we’re going to discuss each of them more in depth.